About Simply Trekking

 We decided to provide the latest ultralight technology in trekking gear, reducing our risk, as carrying too heavy a load, can not only be exhausting but also the cause of injury.
 We also provide commercial dehydrated freeze dried meals to give people the opportunity to taste a variety and learn how to best prepare them.

 A little more about each of the Simply Trekking team:

-Nina is married and mother of four children (4, 7, 10 & 13 years old) and she has a Degree in Family and Children Services and is working towards her Masters in Education, She is also a Joey Leader with Scouts.
-Nina is an experienced trekker and will be leading our Family Treks.
-She has her senior first aid and working with children certificate.
+Nina Whitley – Guide (daughter of Marie) Nina’s first experience in trekking was at the age of fourteen years she joined me for six weeks trekking in New Zealand.
+She followed on with Western Venture and Outward Bound.
+At age 19 years she trekked the Overland Track, the extremely difficult South West track and other remote tracks in Tasmania.
+Nina is married and mother of four children (6, 9, 12 & 14 years old) and she has a Degree in Family and Children Services and is working towards her Masters in Education, She is also a Joey Leader with Scouts.
+Nina is an experienced trekker, with an up to date senior first aid and working with children certificate.
 She is also in the process of completing wilderness first aid or remote first aid and bush survival skills.

 Kylie Sim – Trainee Guide Kylie is passionate about making the natural environment part of her life, not just as a day walker, but as a multi day trekker.
 She was an employee in Marie’s settlement agency and she showed outstanding interpersonal skills that she is learning to put into practice to assist newcomers to multi day trekking.
 Kylie is married and has two boys, aged 11 and 14yrs.